Tigers vs. Twins Player Props Betting Odds

 Torkelson Stats

-- Torkelson has put up 57 hits with 15 doubles, seven home runs and 30 walks.
-He has driven in 30 runs with two stolen bases.
+- Torkelson has 59 hits with 16 doubles, seven home runs, 30 walks and 32 RBI.
+He's also stolen two bases.

-- Torkelson hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is hitting .316 with a double, two home runs, five walks and four RBI.
+- Torkelson hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is batting .381 with two doubles, two home runs, four walks and six RBI.

 Torkelson Recent Games